-Global Co-Chair of Membership for Women In Music, Cassandra Kubinski, shares her tips and tricks on how to build a music career and how she stays grounded in her life.
+Global Co-Chair of Membership for Women In Music, Cassandra Kubinski, shares her tips and tricks on how to start a music career and how she stays grounded in her life.

-How to Build A Music Career: Overcoming Struggles
+How to Start A Music Career: Overcoming Struggles

 - Put structures and practices in place to help keep grounded in a rounded life